Health Encyclopedia

 Carotid artery surgery (endarterectomy) is a well-established and effective way to treat narrowed or blocked arteries.
 This procedure is very safe.

-CAS has developed as a good alternative to surgery in some cases, when done by experienced surgeons.
+CAS has developed as a good alternative to surgery in some cases, when done by experienced operators.
 Certain factors may favor stenting, such as:

 • The person is too ill to have carotid endarterectomy.